Njunu-sk/Review/How-to-setup-User-Authentication-from-Scratch-with-Rails-6/index.md

   end
 end
 ```

+From above, we are:

-We instantiate the class User in `app/models/user.rb` in the `new` action.
-Then create the User instance in `create` action setting it's `id` to `session`.
+- Instantiating the class User in `app/models/user.rb` in the `new` action.
+- Creating the User instance in `create` action and setting it's `id` to `session`.

-`session` is a place where you store data for one request and can be used in another request.
-- Note the private method `user_params`, it holds column_names of the `user` model, [permited_params](https://edgeguides.rubyonrails.org/action_controller_overview.html#strong-parameters).
+Note the private method `user_params`, it holds column_names of the `user` model, [permited_params](https://edgeguides.rubyonrails.org/action_controller_overview.html#strong-parameters).
 This controller allows us to create a new User.

-- Lets create `app/controllers/sessions_controller.rb` with the following contents
+Let's create `app/controllers/sessions_controller.rb` and add the following contents:

 ```rb
 class SessionsController < ApplicationController def new; end